 If you are asked to make a payment that you are not expecting, always be careful.
 Is the account number the same number you usually use to pay that organisation or person?
 If not, do not make the payment.
 Often phishing emails use foreign account numbers or ask to make payments through a crypto wallet.
 This is suspicious.

-If you are in doubt about a payment, check with your bank first, or with the organisation claiming the payment.
+If you are in doubt about a payment, check with your bank first, or with the organisation claiming the payment by contacting them.
 Do not do this through the contact details in the mail, but go directly to the website of the organisation itself.

 Identify the hidden URLs by hovering your mouse over the links